Tooth Implants Procedure and Replacement Cost

 begins with a screw-like device (implant) that gets drilled into the jawbone.
 With time, this device fuses along with the bone for creating a strong foundation for the new tooth.

 Metal Post: Once the implant has fused, a small post made of metal gets inserted into it.
 This post stays partially outside and inside the gum line.

 Artificial Tooth: The artificial tooth is a form of crown that is placed over the outer portion of the metal post.

 Since implants require time for healing and merging with your jawbone, the entire treatment demands multiple visits as scheduled by the dentist.

 In the initial or consulting stage, a dental surgeon examines the mouth where the implants have to be placed.
-This is often using imaging studies such as CT scans, X-rays or panoramic films.
-During this phase, the quantity and quality of the jawbone is assessed so as to evaluate if more bone will be needed at the site or not.
+This is often done using imaging studies such as CT scans, X-rays, or panoramic films.
+During this phase, the quantity and quality of the jawbone are assessed so as to evaluate if more bone will be needed at the site or not.

 How Much Does Tooth Replacement Cost?

-Cost of implant largely varies, based on the complexity of the case and the professional that you choose for the treatment.
-This is the reason why, a good practice is to request for quotes from promising dental surgeons, compare them and then choose the best.
+The cost of an implant largely varies, based on the complexity of the case and the professional that you choose for the treatment.
+This is the reason why, a good practice is to request quotes from promising dental surgeons, compare them and then choose the best.